contao-themes-net/mate-theme-cm-install/README.md

 # mate-theme-cm-install
 This is the MATE theme distribution repository to use Contao Manager Theme installer

+You can use the following versions directly via the Contao Manager Theme Installer:

+- "4.13" with all core extensions like calendar, comments, faq, listing, news and newsletter
+- "4.13-p" for minimal version, the pure version ;)

 ## MATE Theme bundle

 https://github.com/contao-themes-net/mate-theme-bundle